sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 Even if the official suite of core apps could make exceptions &mdash; it's been developed by a trusted collective of developers &mdash; we do want to enforce good practises.

-Exceptions are therefore applied only when **strictly** necessary, which means that all the possible and reasonable solutions has been already tested.
+Exceptions are therefore applied only when **strictly** necessary, which means that all the possible and reasonable solutions have been already tested.

 To new contributors, we ask to get familiar with the concepts around the app confinement.